Suck It and See: Release and promotion

-On 4 March 2011, the band premièred on its website a new track called "Brick by Brick" with lead vocals by Matt Helders.
-Helders explained that this is not a single, just a tease of what is coming and that is it is going to be on the upcoming album.
+On 4 March 2011, the band premiered on its website a new track called "Brick by Brick" with lead vocals by Matt Helders.
+Helders explained that it was "not a single, just a tease of what is coming and that is it is going to be on the upcoming album."
 The album's title and release date were unveiled six days later on 10 March.

 Arctic Monkeys embarked in May 2011 on their Suck It and See Tour.
 They headlined the Benicàssim Festival 2011 alongside the Strokes, Arcade Fire and Primal Scream.
 They also headlined Oxegen 2011, Super Bock Super Rock 2011, V Festival 2011, Rock Werchter and T in The Park.
 They confirmed on 7 February that they were playing two "massive homecoming shows" at the Don Valley Bowl in Sheffield on 10 and 11 June, support included Miles Kane, Anna Calvi, the Vaccines and Dead Sons and Mabel Love, clips from the show were also used in the music video for "The Hellcat Spangled Shalalala".
 They played at Lollapalooza in Chicago, Illinois from 5–7 August 2011.
 On 21 August, they also played at Lowlands, the Netherlands.
 The tour continued until March 2012.

 On 13 May, Arctic Monkeys appeared on Later... with Jools Holland and performed four tracks from the album: "Library Pictures", "Don't Sit Down 'Cause I've Moved Your Chair", "Reckless Serenade" and "The Hellcat Spangled Shalalala".